dirkroorda/laf-fabric/docs/overview.rst

 perform analytic tasks on big GrAF resources.
 It achieves this goal by efficient storage of data, both on disk and in RAM and by precomputing indices.

+With this workbench the user can include an add additional annotation package to the basic resource.
+He can also switch easily between additional packages without any need for recompiling the basic resource.
+The annotations in the extra package may come in new annotation spaces, but also in the ones that exist in the basic source.
+Features in the extra annotation package that coincide with existent features, override the existent ones, but only for the targets that the new ones annotate.

+With this device it becomes possible to include a set of corrections on the original features.
+Or alternatively, the user can include the results of his own work, whether manual or algorithmic or both, with the original data and do research on the combination.

 Limitations
 -----------
 While the `POIO, Graf-python <http://media.cidles.eu/poio/graf-python/>`_ module